 I factored this cost, along with the Southwest credit card annual fees and $5.60 security fee per person per way, into the cost of flying almost free.
 We ended up flying to six destinations within one year for less than $100 per flight for ALL four of us.
 Not bad!
 But we could have done it for even less had we avoided purchasing points.

-Download my free guide below that shows you exactly how to earn the Companion Pass in as few as two steps.
+Download my free guide below that shows you 10 things you MUST Know to earn the Companion Pass:

 Download Your FREE Guide & Start Flying FREE on Southwest!